joyjding/spot/README.md

 		(Notice, that if cats is initially set to 1, this while loop will never end.
 		Thank goodness cats is set to 10000, or we'd really be in trouble.)

-6. Defining and running functions (finally!)
+6. Defining and running functions

 		Define a new function running amok.